nicklafferty/craftycody/content/crafts/diy-wood-tray.md

 4. Wood Glue
 5. Jigsaw
 6. Sander
+7. Drill

 ## Process:

 My scrap wood came from the [built-in desk](https://craftycody.com/crafts/built-in-desk-diy/) I just installed in our guest room.

+I trimmed the longer piece so that the small, edge pieces would fit flush around the sides, then glued and clamped them down.

+Next, I placed where I wanted my handles to go and marked them with a pencil.
+I used a drill bit that was the same size as their screws to drill through the wood.
+Then, I used a larger bit and drilled through the bottom just a bit so that the screw would be inside the wood.
+This helps the tray lay flat as the screws have rounded heads.